Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Experiments

 The JSD is a symmetric and bounded information-theoretic measure defined as

 where $\mathrm{KL}(\cdot\|\cdot)$ denotes the Kullback--Leibler divergence,

 Smaller values of JSD and TVD indicate greater similarity between the two distributions.

 For the training of the IMNF model, we adopt a circular learning-rate schedule with a maximum learning rate of $5\times10^{-4}$ and a minimum learning rate of $5\times10^{-6}$.
 The same weighting coefficient $\omega$ in~\eqref{eq:final_loss} is fixed to $0.5$.
 All experiments are trained using the AdamW optimizer on identical hardware, specifically an NVIDIA A100 GPU.
 The model sizes are approximately $2 \sim 8\times10^{6}$ parameters based on the system size.
 We use a batch size of $240$.
-The power injection distribution $p_{\mathbf{w}(\cdot)}$ is modeled as a GMMs, initialized using historical data.
-Here, we do not set a fixed number of training epochs as we aim for the best model and adopt the \textit{surrogate-assisted training strategy} described in Section~\ref{sec:trainingdesign}.
+The power injection distribution $\mathcal{P}_{\mathbf{w}(\cdot)}$ is modeled as a GMMs, initialized using historical data.
+Here, we do not set a fixed number of training epochs as we aim for the best model.